123 Apple Ln.

 Informational

-Hot water is provided by a 13 year old, 50 gallon heater that is located in the garage.
+Hot water is provided by a 2 year old, tankless, water heater that is wall-mounted in the garage.

 The shut-off valve and water connectors are functional.